-Multiple configurations are accommodated by the addition, at the entrance/ exit ports of each component TMc300, of an additional slit with a computer-controlled selection mirror (SAM) between the two.
+Multiple configurations are accommodated by the addition, at the entrance/ exit ports, of an additional slit with a computer-controlled selection mirror (SAM) between the two.

-The entrance, exit and middle ports can be fitted with either fixed, micrometer variable or motorised variable slits.
+The entrance and exit ports can be fitted with either fixed, micrometer variable or motorised variable slits.